bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ### Run it!
 trinity/scripts/do_test_struct.sh

-## Found two issues with our tools in a specific version
+## Found two issues in a specific version
 *   readahead
 *   sync_file_range